-The FACES Coalition partners with the Global Health Fellows Program-II and GlobeMed to diversify the global health workforce.
+The FACES Coalition partnered with the Global Health Fellows Program-II and GlobeMed to diversify the global health workforce.
 Many of the students we work with in FACES programs come from an immigrant, multi-lingual and multi-cultural experience.
-Perhaps more importantly, they come with lived experiences that make them better able to serve patient populations who suffer from the impacts of poverty, trauma and displacement.
+Perhaps more importantly, they come with lived experiences that make them better able to serve patient populations who suffer from the impacts of poverty, trauma, and displacement.

 Read our blogs highlighting our work in global health careers preparation:

-Each summer since 2016, USAID’s Global Health Fellows Program (GHFP) II and FACES for the Future Coalition have brought FACES Scholars from across California to Washington, DC for mentorship and career exploration.
-The Global Health Youth Summit (GHYS) is a week-long event and is designed to support the development of the next generation of global health professionals through career exposure and access at the earliest levels.
+Each summer from 2016-2018, USAID’s Global Health Fellows Program (GHFP) II and FACES for the Future Coalition brought FACES Scholars from across California to Washington, DC for mentorship and career exploration.
+The Global Health Youth Summit (GHYS) was a week-long event and was designed to support the development of the next generation of global health professionals through career exposure and access at the earliest levels.

 Each GHYS Scholar is left with a stronger desire to work in global health professions, and a better sense of where their skills and interests might fit in.
 Participant Sonya M stated, “Before going to Washington, DC I barely had any knowledge of what global health even was.
 Leaving this trip I was fully aware of what global health is and the mission of global health workers, and now I am determined that I want to be a global health worker.
 This program opened up many doors not just for me, but also for my fellow peers to pursue a career with global health.

-The profound impact of the GHYS is captured in the videos and photo stories below.
+The profound impact of the GHYS is captured in the videos below.